FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/avoid-lockin.md

 ## Wrapping Up

-There will always be the potential for issues when switching out something as central to your application as Authentication , no matter how much you plan and prepare in advance.
+There will always be the potential for issues when switching out something as central to your application as authentication, no matter how much you plan and prepare in advance.
 This risk can be reduced or eliminated by following practices like those described above to protect your application from the uncertainty inherent to third-party integrations.
 The value that using a service like this brings is not to be understated, as long as you understand the risks and take appropriate measures to minimize them.